Hydrocodone Addiction Treatment

 800-934-1582

 Hydrocodone creates a self-reinforcing effect that can cause a person to take the drug when no pain symptoms are present.
-This results from hydrocodone’s effects on the brain’s reward system or pain and pleasure centers.
-This coupled with the need to take larger dosage amounts to achieve the same pain-relieving effects leaves pain suffers at the mercy of the drug.
+This results from hydrocodone’s effects on the brain’s reward system or pain-and-pleasure center.
+This, coupled with the need to take larger dosage amounts to achieve the same pain-relieving effects, leaves pain sufferers at the mercy of the drug.

-When further pain treatment is needed, hydrocodone addiction treatment includes a pain control program to address existing pain symptoms while treating the addiction problem.
+When continued treatment for pain is needed, hydrocodone addiction treatment should include a pain management plan that addresses any existing pain symptoms while also treating the addiction.

 Social Supports

-While medication and psychotherapy treatments remain essential steps in hydrocodone addiction treatment, having a social support system in place can make it easier to face tough times throughout the recovery process.
+While medication and psychotherapy treatments remain essential components of hydrocodone addiction treatment, having a social support system in place can make it easier to face tough times throughout recovery.
 Most treatment programs offer recovering addicts referrals to community-based groups as part of hydrocodone addiction treatment.
 Narcotics Anonymous groups are an example of a community-based group that offers a lifetime’s worth of support to recovering addicts.

-Hydrocodone addiction treatment programs may also make it a point to pull friends and family members into the treatment process through group therapy sessions.
+Hydrocodone addiction treatment programs may also make it a point to include friends and family members in the treatment process through group therapy sessions.
 These measures combined enable recovering addicts to create a positive support network that keeps them focused on their recovery.

 the Take-Away